On the Uniform Computational Content of Computability Theory: The Cohesiveness Problem

 \begin{proposition} $\COH\leqSW\COH_+\leqSW\COH'$. \end{proposition} \begin{proof} Since $\id:\AA(\IN)\to\AA_+(\IN)$ is computable and $\id:\AA_+(\IN)\to\AA(\IN)$ is limit computable by \cite[Proposition~4.2]{BG09} we obtain $\COH\leqSW\COH_+\leqSW\COH'$. \end{proof}

-Next we want to apply a very useful characterization of p--cohesive degrees of Jockusch and Stephan \cite{JS93}\footnote{We note that none of the results from \cite{JS93} that we use here are affected by the correction \cite{JS97}.} in order to separate $\COH$ from $\COH_+$.
-We recall that a function is called {\em primitive recursive relative to $q\in\IN^\IN$}, if it can be generated from the primitive recursive basic functions and $q$ using the closure schemes of substitution and primitive recursion.
-We call a set {\em p--cohesive relative to $q$}, if it is cohesive for the sequence of all sets that are primitive recursive relative to $q$.
-Using this terminology we get the following version of \cite[Theorem~2.1]{JS93}, where we can eliminate any reference to primitive recursiveness in the formulation due to uniformity.
+Next we want to apply a very useful characterization of cohesive degrees of Jockusch and Stephan \cite{JS93}\footnote{We note that none of the results from \cite{JS93} that we use here are affected by the correction \cite{JS97}.} in order to separate $\COH$ from $\COH_+$.
+The following is a corollary of the proof of \cite[Theorem~2.1]{JS93}.